 Invasive species damage lands and waters that native plants and animals need to survive.
-Aggressive species can disrupt our backyards, our farms, our waterways, our natural areas, and our forests.
+These species can disrupt our backyards, our farms, our waterways, our natural areas, and our forests.
 These damages can also impact the local economy and threaten the well-being of people.
-It is important to spot new invaders quickly and to work diligently to control their spread across the landscape.
+It is important to spot these species quickly and to work diligently to control their spread across the landscape.

 Disrupt with these tools: